pedro-tofani/data-lake-example/README.md

 ![diagram](prints/diagram.png)

-First thing that was done was to create a Spark cluster on Databricks that could connect to the S3 bucket.
+First thing that was done was to create a Spark cluster on Databricks that could connect to S3 bucket.

 Within this spark cluster was created a notebook (spark.ipynb), where the spark tecnology was used.